clojurebridge-minneapolis/track1-chatter/clojure-parts.md

 After invoking swap, the solar-system is now pluto-free.

 Most languages make it easier to do something simpler.
-The reason clojure works like this is that clojure is designed to make it easier to write programs that do multiple things at the same time.
-By using immutable data structures, then changing the variables from one value to another in ```swap!```, clojure can ensure that all of the parts of the program see the data in a consistent state.
+The reason Clojure works like this is that Clojure is designed to make it easier to write programs that do multiple things at the same time.
+By using immutable data structures, then changing the variables from one value to another in ```swap!```, Clojure can ensure that all of the parts of the program see the data in a consistent state.

 ## lists